raiden-network/raiden/ob-review/README.md

 In my understading, parametrizing a test with only one parameter is not doing anything other than generating a different name for the single test.
 If that parameter is not even used in the test that means that there either black magic is going on or there removal was forgotten during a refactoring.
 In this case it's black magic I guess (at least to me).

-So what you are doing is basically sending the value from the top fixture from the test up to some other test depending on this ... right?
+So what you are doing is basically sending the value from the top fixture from the test up to some other test relying on this behaviour ... right?

 ```python
 import pytest

 @pytest.fixture
 def top():
     return 1

 @pytest.fixture
 def mid(top):
     return top

 def test_original(mid):
     assert 0, mid  # -> "1"

 @pytest.mark.parametrize("top", [2])
 def test_overwritten(mid):